 Market research is the process of gathering critical information about the company’s target market.
 This includes identifying market needs, understanding the competition, and figuring out if a particular product resonates with customers.

 - Customer surveys

 - Social media listening

 CMOs and their teams analyze the data they collect using rigorous statistical methods.
 The results are then organized into graphs and charts so they can be easily interpreted.
 CMOs then present their findings to the CEO and other C-level executives.

 Marketing communications is how companies communicate essential information to their target audience.
-A CMO will work tirelessly to ensure that the message is clear, consistent across all marketing channels, and laser-focused on the intended segment.
+A CMO will work to ensure that the message is clear and consistent across all marketing channels, and laser-focused on the intended segment.

-CMOs must ensure that the message communicated in one channel is congruent with the message conveyed in another.
+CMOs must ensure that the message communicated on one channel is congruent with the message conveyed in another.

 Product management encompasses both product marketing and product development.
 These two complementary functions help maximize both market share and revenues.

 Product development is creating new consumer products.
 A CMO will conduct feasibility studies of proposed products during the product development stage and identify consumer needs.

 The objective of product marketing is to drive demand and usage of the product.
 It means launching new products, keeping an eye on the competition, creating promotions, and deciding on the best positioning.
 CMOs are acutely aware that product marketing doesn’t end once the product is on the shelves.